ABHIRAM-CREATOR06/Number-Conversion-Calctor/README.md

 # Decimal Conversion

 This Rust project demonstrates how to perform number conversions with decimal points using a user-defined module.
 The project uses the `rust_decimal` crate for high-precision decimal arithmetic.
+- Conversion from base to another with a accuracy upto a base of of 32 [for high accuracy]

 # Area Calculator
 This rust project was upgraded with ability to calculate areas of:-
 - Square